-Section 10:3 Action by the City Council
+10:3 Action by the City Council.

-10:3.1 City Council Consideration
+10:3.1 City Council Consideration.

 The City Council shall consider changes and amendments to this Ordinance not more than four (4) times a year at one (1) meeting during the months of February, May, August, and November.
-The City Council may waive this part of the Ordinance, if it finds that an emergency exists, by a favorable vote of 3/4 of the members of the City Council present and voting.
+The City Council may waive this part of the Ordinance by a favorable vote of 3/4 of the members of the City Council present and voting.

-10:3.2 Public Hearing
+10:3.2 Public Hearing.